Dell Axim: X51 family

-The low-end X51 has an Intel XScale processor running at 416 MHz, 128MB flash ROM, and had a list price of $299 (before being discontinued).
-The mid-range model also has 128MB flash ROM, a 520 MHz processor, and retailed for $299 (from dell.com or £245.58 on www.dell.co.uk).
-The high-end X51v has a VGA screen, a 624 MHz processor, 256MB flash ROM, and had a list price of $379.
+The low-end X51 has an Intel XScale processor running at 416 MHz, 128 MB flash ROM, and had a list price of $299 (before being discontinued).
+The mid-range model also has 128 MB flash ROM, a 520 MHz processor, and retailed for $299 (from dell.com or £245.58 on www.dell.co.uk).
+The high-end X51v has a VGA screen, a 624 MHz processor, 256 MB flash ROM, and had a list price of $379.

 As of February 17, 2007 the low-end X51 has been discontinued and is not sold by Dell anymore.

 There is also an unofficial upgrade to Windows Mobile 6.1 for the X51v.
 Despite its unofficial status, it has been tested and had gone through several prerelease versions before being released to the general public.

 An unofficial upgrade to Windows Mobile 6.0 exists for the X50.
 Known bugs include the lack of support for CompactFlash cards.

 There is or was also an attempt to design a Linux implementation (based on Kernel version 2.6) for the X50 and X51 families of Axims, but it is still in a very early stage with major hardware components and functions (such as the backlight, sound, PCMCIA/Compact Flash, Flash Memory, Wi-fi, Bluetooth and USB connectivity) inoperative.

-There is a partially functional port of Google's Android operation system to the Axim x51 under the AxDroid project.
+There is a partially functional port of Google's Android operating system to the Axim X51 under the AxDroid project.
 The current version of the build supports the Android Froyo release.